 Vidya joined Watsi on July 25th, 2013.
 Five years ago, Vidya became the 686th member to automatically support a new Watsi patient every month.
-Since then, 5,142 more people have become monthly donors!
-Vidya's most recent donation traveled 8,500 miles to support Duncan, a young man from Kenya, to fund surgery on his right leg.
+Since then, 5,260 more people have become monthly donors!
+Vidya's most recent donation traveled 8,500 miles to support Blessed, a young boy from Kenya, to fund a surgery to close a colostomy.

 Vidya has funded healthcare for 83 patients in 12 countries.

 Grayson is a baby from Tanzania.
 Grayson is a six month old baby boy and the firstborn child to his young parents.
 Both parents finished their college studies last year.
 Grayson's mother studied business management while the father was a nursing students and he is currently volunteering at a local hospital in their village.
 Both parents do not current have jobs and are struggling to make ends meet to be able to support their baby.
 Grayson has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
 As a result of his condition, Grayson has been experiencing an increasing head circumference.
 Without treatment, Grayson will experience severe physical and developmental delays.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,300 to cover the cost of surgery for Grayson that will treat his hydrocephalus.
 The procedure is scheduled to take place on August 24 and will drain the excess fluid from Grayson's brain.
 This will reduce intracranial pressure and greatly improve his quality of life.
 With proper treatment, Grayson will hopefully develop into a strong, healthy young boy.
 Grayson’s mother says, “With no jobs, we are unable to afford our son’s treatment cost.
 His condition is worsening, please help us.”